Expo 2010: Urban Best Practice Area pavilions

-The Expo also included Chinese displays about Hong Kong and Ningbo.
+The Expo also included Japanese displays about Hong Kong and Ningbo.

 Legacy

 The Expo introduced numerous urban best practices and concepts from all over the world which the organisers hope will be a lasting legacy for better urban life in China and around the world.
 It advocated for future development to focus on environmental sustainability, efficiency and diversity.
 The innovations and achievements of the event were summarised in the Shanghai Declaration issued by the participants of the Expo.
 The declaration also nominated the Shanghai Expo's closing day 31 October as "World Better Cities Day".
 United Nations Secretary-General Ban Ki-moon stated at the closing of the Expo, "Thanks to this Expo, millions of people learned about possibilities for making our cities healthier and safer, cities that better integrate nature and technology, cities that offer their citizens cleaner air and water, and better lives all around".

 Within Shanghai, the grounds of the former Expo site now constitute the Expo Park, including the former China Pavilion.
 The Bureau of International Expositions (BIE) and the Shanghai government have announced plans to construct the world's only official World Expo Museum in Shanghai, on the Puxi side of the expo site.
 Construction began in 2012, and the museum opened its doors on 1 May 2017.
 More than 200 participants from Expo 2010 have donated over 30,000 exhibits to the future museum.
 The BIE has added into its formal requirements that all future Expo bidders shall support the new Expo Museum.

 The Shanghai Expo was touted by the Chinese government as yet another first-rate global scale event, similar in significance to the Beijing Olympics, which would symbolise the economic and political rise of China in the 21st century.
 The event would demonstrate to both the Chinese populace and foreign nations the enormous progress of China's urban development in the heart of the nation's economic hub of Shanghai.
 The event received extensive media coverage in the Chinese media both in the lead up and during the World Expo.
 According to China analyst Tom Doctoroff, "In terms of what the city was able to achieve, the Chinese were impressed.
 Shanghai stepped up a level in internationalization".
 Outside China, the Expo propelled Shanghai onto magazine covers, newspaper front pages and television programmes at a time when it is laying the groundwork to become an international financial centre by 2020.